Access to Work scheme

 Purchasing your equipment

-Support Worker
+Support worker

-It is advisable that a job description for the Support Worker is created and that the disabled employee interviews potential candidates.
-It is a very close working relationship so consider this when choosing the correct person.
+It is advisable that a job description for the support worker is created and that the disabled employee interviews potential candidates.
+It is a very close working relationship, so consider this when choosing the correct person.

-How much is the Access to Work Grant?
+How much is the grant?

-Access to Work can pay up to 100% of the approved costs of the claim.
+ATW can pay up to 100% of the approved costs of the claim.
 This depends on how long you have been employed, what support is required or whether you are self-employed.
 These costs are for:

 • Unemployed people starting a job